nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_observation_uncategorisedData.md

   </tr>
 </table>

-The Practitioner resource representing the person responsible for recording the narrative
+The Practitioner resource representing the person responsible for recording the narrative.

 ### comment ###